azure-experience/az-arm-basic-templates/README.md

 1. what are the essential elements that make up an ARM template?

-2. how to create a simple az resource by using any of these elements (hint: _parameters, variables, functions_)
+2. how to create a simple az resource by using any of these elements (hint: _parameters, variables, functions_)?

-3. how to build templates agnostic to multi-environments (hint: _dev,int, uat, prd_)
+3. how to build templates agnostic to multi-environments (hint: _dev,int, uat, prd_)?

 :mega: **Key Assumption(s) at this point:**